Research Projects

 Fairness in the allocation of resources in a network shared among multiple flows of traffic is an intuitively desirable property with many practical benefits.
 Fairness in traffic management can improve the isolation between traffic streams, offer a more predictable performance, eliminate certain kinds of transient bottlenecks and may serve as a critical component of a strategy to achieve certain guaranteed services such as delay bounds and minimum bandwidths.
 This project investigates fundamental principles and practical strategies for fair allocation across a single as well as multiple resources such as bandwidth, buffer and the router processor.

-This project was partially funded by NSF CAREER Award CCR-9984161 (2000-2006)
+This project was partially funded by NSF CAREER Award CCR-9984161 (2000-2006) and by DARPA.

 Network Economics